What Is Ethereum (ETH) and How Does It Work?

 How Does Ethereum Work?

-Ethereum is an open software platform built on blockchain technology, enabling developers to build and deploy decentralized applications (DApps) and smart contracts.
-A user who wants to tap into these applications needs to pay gas fees since computing resources are limited on Ethereum.
+Ethereum is an open software platform created back in 2015.
+It is built on blockchain technology, which enables developers to build and deploy decentralized applications and smart contracts.

 The Purpose of Ethereum Smart Contracts

-Smart contracts are self-executing contracts with the terms for the agreement written into the digital code on the blockchain.
-Functions for these smart contracts can include insurance, supply chains, real estate and gaming.
+Smart contracts are self-executing contracts with the terms for the agreement written into the code on the blockchain.
+Functions for these smart contracts can include insurance, supply chains, real estate, and gaming.
+Tokens are formed through smart contracts.
+These tokens should not be confused with ETH itself.

-Handling transactions and keeping track of the balances of the tokens also come under the responsibility of a smart contract.
-ETH must be sent to the smart contract in order to receive tokens in return.
-In contrast, ERC20 refers to the standard of rules for creating and issuing tokens on the Ethereum blockchain that all tokens must follow.
+Handling transactions and keeping track of the balances of the tokens also come under the responsibility of smart contracts.
+To receive tokens, ETH must be sent to the smart contract, which will send back tokens in return.
+ERC-20 is the standard of rules for creating and issuing tokens on the Ethereum blockchain, that all tokens must follow.

 These tokens can take the form of utility tokens and security tokens.
-Utility tokens are explicitly designed for use on DApps, or to promote a product.
-A security token, on the other hand, is an investment, for example, shares or even company funds.
+Utility tokens are explicitly designed for use on DApps or to promote a product.
+A security token, on the other hand, is an investment.
+These can include shares or even company funds.
 Security tokens are subject to strict regulatory frameworks, but this isn’t the case for utility tokens.

-DApps are written with a unique code, Solidity, that was created especially for Ethereum.
-Some of the top DApps range from gambling, raising capital (ICOs) and DeFi to gaming, social networking and exchanges.
-They are not owned by a single entity, thus cutting out the middleman.
+DApps are written with a special code that was created especially for Ethereum called solidity.
+Some of the top DApps can range from non-fungible tokens, raising capital (ICOs), DeFi, gaming, social networking, decentralized autonomous organizations (DAOs) and exchanges.
+They are not owned by a single entity and they help to cut out the middleman.

-With many of the DApps on the Ethereum blockchain, users can gain incentives, such as tokens.
+On many DApps on the Ethereum blockchain, users can gain incentives such as the DApp tokens for using the platform.

 Here are some of the most well-known DApps in existence: